cqsupport/cloud-manager/cm-build-step-fails.md

-## build step fails in Cloud Manager but not on local maven build
+## Build step fails in Cloud Manager but not on local maven build

 ### Extract the mvn commands from the maven_build.log
 1. Download the maven_build.log file from the Cloud Manager UI